attilasomogyi/long-term-relationship-agreement/README.rst

 We will make an effort to align our values and beliefs, and will respect each other’s differences.

+   This means that all parties in the relationship will make an effort to align their values and beliefs and will respect each other's differences.
+This can include things like discussing and understanding each other's values and beliefs, working to find common ground and accepting that not all beliefs and values may be the same.
+By aligning values and beliefs, it can help to ensure that both parties feel heard and respected in the relationship, and can help to prevent misunderstandings or hurt feelings.
+It can also help to create a sense of shared purpose and identity within the relationship.
+By respecting each other's differences, it can help to ensure that both parties feel comfortable and respected in the relationship, and can help to prevent misunderstandings or hurt feelings.
+It can also help to maintain a healthy balance between the needs of the relationship and the needs of each individual.
+By aligning values and beliefs and respecting each other's differences, it can also help to build trust and understanding between the partners and can foster a deeper level of intimacy and connection in the long-term.

 Mental and Physical Health
 --------------------------

 We will prioritize our mental and physical health and will make an effort to support each other in maintaining a healthy lifestyle.

+   This means that all parties in the relationship will prioritize their mental and physical health and will make an effort to support each other in maintaining a healthy lifestyle.
+This can include things like eating well, exercising regularly, getting enough sleep, managing stress, and taking care of overall well-being.
+By prioritizing mental and physical health, it can help to ensure that both parties feel good about themselves and can help to prevent misunderstandings or hurt feelings.
+It can also help to maintain a healthy balance between the needs of the relationship and the needs of each individual.
+By supporting each other in maintaining a healthy lifestyle, it can also help to build trust and understanding between the partners and can foster a deeper level of intimacy and connection in the long-term.
+It can also help to create a sense of shared purpose and identity within the relationship and can help to foster a deeper level of respect and admiration for one another.
+Being supportive in each other's mental and physical health can also help to build resilience and sense of security in the relationship.

 Vacation and Time off
 ---------------------